camptocamp/ooor_finders/README.md

 !!!!

 This repository deprecated and not maintained by Camptocamp anymore.
-If you are interested in becoming the new maintener just send a notification to camptocamp account
+If you are interested in becoming the new maintainer just send a notification to camptocamp account

 !!!